pnikhare/sorting-algorithms-analysis/README.md

 3. Reversely Sorted Input
 ```

-Note: Please make sure you generate data set before running the executing or comparing the performance of all the algorithms.
+Note: Please make sure you have generated data set files before running the executing or comparing the performance of all the algorithms.